 What’s the Difference?

-Choosing a crematorium may have advantages in terms of cost.
-The downside is that you may be left to attend to of the other details and costs involved in planning for this event.
+Choosing a crematorium over a funeral home may have advantages in terms of cost.
+The downside is that you may be left to attend to the other details and costs involved in planning for this event.
 If you're able to handle coordinating the various aspects of the funeral service, going directly to a crematorium for handling the body can yield a significant savings.

 To get a better understanding of the differences between a funeral home and a crematorium, a comparison between services and costs will help in determining the available options.